vieiramanoel/pistarGODA-MDP/README.md

 ### Parametric formula generation
 Once the goal model is finished, generate its reliability and cost parametric formulas (files result.out and cost.out, respectively).

+### Generate PRISM MDP code
+Once the goal model is finished, generate its correspondent MDP model in PRISM language.

 ## Adding properties